juanbrk/minesweeperJs/README.md

 ## Getting Started

-You can clone this repo and run npm start on your CLI and the project will run at your browser's localhost:3000 port or you can also access https://react-minesweeper-b33e6.firebaseapp.com/ to see it running online.
+You can clone this repo and on your CLI run npm install && npm start on your project directory  and the project will run at your browser's localhost:3000 port or you can also access https://react-minesweeper-b33e6.firebaseapp.com/ to see it running online.

 ## Built With

 * This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+* This project uses npm's PropType  for props validation [PropType](https://www.npmjs.com/package/prop-types)
+* This project uses momentJs for parsing Dates [MomentJs](http://momentjs.com/)
+* This project uses CSS modules [CSS modules on github](https://github.com/css-modules/css-modules)

 ## Authors